Kahyn9532/Draconic-monifactory/README.md

 3rd step: Paste it in the monifactory folder

-4th step: Click on "Replace the files in the destination"
+Final step: Click on "Replace the files in the destination"

 ## Misc:
 I might make it an official optional compat when the project will be entirely finished.